 In July 2015, the U.S. Environmental Protection Agency (EPA) inserted a provision into the proposed greenhouse gas rule for trucks and buses stating that the Clean Air Act (CAA) prohibits emissions system modifications to motor vehicles that are converted for racing.
 The language also provided the EPA with the authority to regulate race products which can be installed on highway vehicles.
 While the EPA removed the provision from the final greenhouse gas rule, the agency continues to assert its newfound authority to regulate race parts and its position that converted street vehicles are illegal even if there is no enforcement against the individual.
-SEMA is working with key members of Congress to pass the “Recognizing the Protection of Motorsports Act” (RPM Act), H.R.
-350/S. 203, which clarifies that the CAA allows for emissions modifications to motor vehicles used exclusively for racing and that it is legal to produce, sell and install race parts for these vehicles.
-SEMA and its coalition partners have built strong bi-partisan support for the legislation in the 2017-2018 session of Congress, including more than 185 bill sponsors.
-Passing the RPM Act into law is the SEMA/SAN’s top legislative priority.
+SEMA is working with key members of Congress to pass the “Recognizing the Protection of Motorsports Act” (RPM Act), which clarifies that the CAA allows for emissions modifications to motor vehicles used exclusively for racing and that it is legal to produce, sell and install race parts for these vehicles.
 For more information, visit www.sema.org/rpm

 The Trump Administration has imposed or threatened to impose global or country-specific tariffs on many products.
 While SEMA supports taking actions against unfair trade practices, tariffs are a blunt instrument for dealing with trade disputes and often have unexpected and unwelcome consequences.
 Beyond imposing a tax on trade, tariffs create downstream price spikes, hoarding, marketplace confusion and supply chain disruption.
 Although the intent may be to use the tariffs as bargaining chips in trade negotiations, they have already inflicted harm on many SEMA members who are now faced with trying to absorb higher prices.
 SEMA is actively opposing the tariffs including testifying before the U.S. Department of Commerce (DOC) against potential tariffs of up to 25% on imported automobiles and auto parts.
-The U.S. government has also imposed tariffs on imported steel (25%) and aluminum (10%) and is preparing to impose 25% tariffs on $50 billion worth of Chinese products and potentially even more.
+The U.S. government has imposed tariffs on imported steel (25%), aluminum (10%), and tariffs on $250 billion worth of Chinese products (ranging from 10% to 25%).
 A number of countries are now imposing retaliatory tariffs on American products.
 SEMA is urging the president and lawmakers to use other mechanisms available under U.S. trade law to combat unfair trade.

 Replica Vehicle Law: